Azure/osdu-developer/docs/tutorials.md

 # How to deploy and test with Azure Cloud Shell

-This tutorial describe how to deploy and test OSDU services using the Azure Cloud Shell.
+Follow this tutorial to deploy and test OSDU services from the Azure Cloud Shell.

 ### 1. Prepare your Cloud Shell Environment